craig-clemens/MechaCar_Statistical_Analysis/README.md

 Since the lots were chosen randomly, it is possible that a large subsection of the sample does not meet the necessary requirements for suspension coils.

+## T-Tests on Suspension Coils

+[WHOLE_LOT]

+We can not reject that the sample mean may be equivilent to the true population mean as, at a standard significance level of 0.05 we reject the null hypothesis since our p-value equals 0.06.
+Additionally, since the confidence interval is very narrow, this implies that there is a slighter chance of coming across an observation that is within that interval, there is greater confidence than the alternative of a wider confidence interval.

+[THREE_LOTS]

+### Lot 1
+Lot 1 fails to reject the null hypothesis as the p-value is equal to 1.
+The confidence interval is also very small, thus implying that there is more precision for predicting the population mean.

+### Lot 2
+This also fails to reject the null hypothesis with a p-vaule of 0.6072.
+As with Lot 1, this second lot alos has a small confidence interval

+### Lot 3
+This lot fails to reject the null hypotheis with a p-value of 0.04168.
+Our sample mean is significantly smaller than the other two lots, and more importantly, the confidence interval for the lot three does not include the predicted population mean.

+## Study Design: MechaCar vs Competition
+In order to compare MechaCar's standing versus it's competition we could conduct another statistical study of linear regression on city and highway fuel efficiency.
+With the price of fuel ever increasing from it's all-time high, fuel efficiency is a primary feature that consumers consider when purchasing a vehicle.
+Included metrics could be: city and highway fuel efficiency (dependent variable); horse power (independent variable); vehicle weight (independent variable); AWD capabilities (independent variable); MPG (independent variable).
+Additionally, we would also need to collect all data regarding fuel efficiency and horse power data for the sample we have been given.